Wheaton Theft Defense Lawyers

 Defenses to Theft Crime Charges in Maryland

-The state’s burden, and the United States’ Constitution present several types of defenses.
+The state’s burden and the United States’ Constitution present several types of defenses.
 A thorough review of the evidence can reveal that the state may not be able to prove their case.
-For example, the state’s case may be weak, may have inconclusive evidence, or may have an unreliable witness.
+For example, the state’s case may be weak, may have inconclusive evidence, or may rely on an unreliable witness.
 Additionally, the state’s case may be comprised of physical evidence or statements that were gathered illegally by the police.

 With regard to the theft, several statutory defenses are available.
 An accused individual can present evidence that they have a good faith claim of ownership to the property.
 By asserting this defense, an accused individual is essentially arguing that they were authorized to possess the property.
 Another defense an accused individual can present evidence that they honestly believed that they had a right to the property.
 Essentially, an accused individual is arguing that they made a mistake in thinking that they could possess the property.

 Charged With a Theft Crime?
 We Can Help.